Sign up to our Newsletter

 International law involves the body of rules that govern the relationships between sovereign states and other countries.
 To thrive in this field, attorneys should know multiple languages.

-These lawyers can practice private international law, working with law firms, corporations, banks, or telecommunication firms.
+These lawyers can practice private international law, working with firms, corporations, banks, or telecommunication firms.
 They can also practice public international law, working with national governments, public interest groups, and other international institutions.

 Immigration Law